adamstallard/grunt-vows-runner/README.md

 * No built-in js-coverage support
  * I highly recommend [istanbul](https://github.com/yahoo/istanbul), which does not need the cooperation of the test-runner (simply ``istanbul cover bin/vows`` will work ); and it is written in javascript, not java
+* No 'isolate' option.
+If your system-under-test uses process.cwd, process.argv, or process.exit,
+it is best to create a [child process](http://nodejs.org/api/child_process.html) in the test topic.

 ###Installation